Process model (Australia)

 A process model is, in the context of the republic debate in Australia, a model for the process by which the questions surrounding whether and how Australia should become a republic may be answered.
 A number of process models have been processed.
 Proposed process models are a subject of debate within the Republicanism movement.
-Such debate usually surrounds whether the people (via one or more referendum or plebiscite) should be asked to choose between the current system and a general republican system of government, one specific republican system of government, or multiple alternative republican systems of government.
+Such debate usually surrounds whether the people (via one or more referendums or plebiscites) should be asked to choose between the current system and a general republican system of government, one specific republican system of government, or multiple alternative republican systems of government.

 Background

 To amend the Constitution of Australia, a referendum must be held and historically citizens have usually voted to reject the proposed amendment.
 In recent years, the most prominent constitutional reform issue has been whether to establish an Australian republic.
 As this issue is controversial and technical, governments, political parties and republican organisations have developed process models to help align their decisions with public sentiment.
 These decisions include the type of republic to establish and/or whether to proceed and hold a referendum.

 Supporters of constitutional monarchy are not served by commencing such a process and argue that conventions and plebiscites are unnecessary and poor use of government money.